 Gastritis is an inflammation or irritation of the lining of the stomach.
-Stomach inflammation, discomfort and gastritis pain can occur suddenly (acute) lasting one to three days, or it can be chronic, lasting several days to weeks.
+It can occur suddenly (acute gastritis), lasting one to three days, or it can be chronic, lasting several days to weeks.
 Can a gastritis diet help relieve symptoms?
 Fortunately, it can, as we’ll find out below.

 - Heartburn/indigestion (a burning feeling in the stomach/chest)

 - Nausea or vomiting (sometimes vomiting blood or “coffee”-like material)